attilathedud/vscode-data-converter/README.md

 ## Configuration Options

-* `converter.hexIdentifier`: Add identifier in front of hex and binary numbers when converted.
+* `converter.hexIdentifier`: Add identifier in front of hex numbers when converted.
-* `converter.binIdentifier`: Add identifier in front of hex and binary numbers when converted.
+* `converter.binIdentifier`: Add identifier in front of binary numbers when converted.
 * `converter.numberDelimiter`: Delimiter indicates a new number.
 * `converter.padToLength`: The amount of digits to pad converted numbers to.